padiac/padiac.github.io/notes/bayesian-inference-understanding-the-construction-of-umvue.md

 ## 9. One-Sentence Summary

-> The UMVUE is the unique unbiased estimator that depends only on the sufficient statistic -- equivalently, it is what you get when you project any unbiased estimator onto the information carried by that statistic; in the exponential example, both the direct construction and the Lehmann-Scheffe approach lead to $ \delta(T) = (n-1)(n-2) T^{-2} $.
+> The UMVUE is the unique unbiased estimator that depends only on the sufficient statistic.
+Equivalently, it is what you get when you project any unbiased estimator onto the information carried by that statistic; in the exponential example, both the direct construction and the Lehmann-Scheffe approach lead to $ \delta(T) = (n-1)(n-2) T^{-2} $.